bobheadxi/bobheadxi.github.io/_posts/2018-2-15-dockerception.md

 And I haven't even tried using it yet.
 Maybe the docker-compose container wasn't such a bad idea after all.

-**Update 2:** Docker-compose container is best!
-Libcompose doesn't support v3 of the docker-compose.yml format, and it's not very actively maintained.
+**Update 2:** Libcompose doesn't support v3 of the docker-compose.yml format, and it's not very actively maintained.
+Looks like the docker-compose container approach is best!

 # SSH Services in Docker